AquaNaturesCultures – Still water economies in the Anthropocene

 I develop the “Anthropology of the Rural” in Würzburg against the background of my research focus on climate change, human-nature relationships, multispecies studies, the commodification of nature and regulatory practices of water bodies.
-Particular attention is paid to not only the ‘waters of the many’, such as lakes and ponds, but also aquaponics systems.
-The research project “AquaNaturesCultures” explores how rurality is produced in and with still waters in times of anthropogenic climate change.
-By focusing on still waters and practices of production with and in them, the project not only brings them to the attention of European ethnology/empirical cultural analysis, but also expands the research field of the ‘Blue Humanities’: after all, it is precisely the often underestimated still waters that, along with oceans and rivers, play an important role in the everyday lives of humans and other species.
 The junior professorship “Anthropology of the Rural” is dedicated to the study of rurality from a cultural and social science perspective, both in the past and present.
 The professorship, which is unique in the German research landscape, combines questions about rural living and working conditions.
 It asks how rural spaces are experienced, lived and (re)formed.
 It examines agricultural practices and human-environment relationships.
 The aim of the junior professorship is not to define ‘the rural’ geographically, but to show how and where ‘rurality’ is produced, for example, through labour migration, food production and chains.
 This approach makes it possible to explore the heterogeneous and ever-changing expectations of rurality, as well as conflicts and transformations in rural areas.
 With its open view of rurality, the junior professorship is broadly applicable to interdisciplinary dialogues with neighbouring disciplines, such as geography, literature and history or sociology.
 By integrating multispecies approaches, the professorship offers numerous opportunities for collaboration with agricultural, forestry and other natural sciences as well as applied sciences.

 Making Algae (In-)Visible: Tourism, Responsibility and Governance along the Caribbean Coast of Mexico